neofright/sabnzbd_srrdb/README.md

 # sabnzbd_srrdb
-A simple Python post-processing script for SABnzbd to interact with the SRRdb API.
+A simple Python post-processing script for SABnzbd to interact with [pyrescene](https://bitbucket.org/Gfy/pyrescene/src) and the SRRdb API.

 ## Features: